Understand what it means to be “senior”

 Data from our Developer Report suggest that being a senior software engineer is a wide concept.
 The majority of software engineers who identify as senior have 5 years of professional coding experience or more.

-When interviewing experienced software engineers, it’s expected that they’re able to not only figure out what the problem is, but also provide solutions with refactored code.
+When posing interview questions to senior developers, it’s expected that they’re able to not only figure out what the problem is, but also provide solutions with refactored code.
 For entry-level roles, we expect them to just be able to solve the problem.
 Remember that experience teaches you what problems to solve.

 During the technical interviewing process for senior software engineers, ask what kind of work they do to sell new ideas to management and how they go through the software development process.
 It should also be clear that they keep up with the latest developments in the market.